Mayo Association Football League

 Mayo Association Football League is an association football league that features amateur and junior clubs from County Mayo.
 Its top division, the Super League, is a seventh level division in the Republic of Ireland football league system.
 The two top divisions – the Super League and the Premier Division – are sponsored by Elverys Sports and Welcome Inn Hotel respectively.

 Clubs from the league also compete in the FAI Junior Cup and the Connacht Junior Cup.
 A Mayo League representative team also competes in the League of Ireland Cup.

+The league season operates on a calendar schedule, usually running from March to September.
+The headquarters of the league are located at Milebush Park in Castlebar, known as Umbro Park for sponsorship reasons.

 History

 In 1954 Westport Town, Barcastle, Quay Hearts and Castlebar Celtic became the founder members of the Mayo Association Football League.
 Castlebar Celtic finished the inaugural season as champions and, together with Westport United, they went on to become the league's most successful clubs.
+Quay Hearts secured the title the following season in 1955.

-During the late 1970s and early 1980s the winners of the league played off against the winners of other Connacht junior leagues for the Michael Byrne Cup.
+During the 1970s and early 1980s, the winners of the league played off against the winners of the other Connacht junior leagues for the Michael Byrne Cup.
 During the 1970s the league expanded to include three divisions.
 In 1984–85 a league cup was introduced.
 It was originally known as the Robert Kilkelly Cup, before becoming the AIB Cup and then the Chadwicks Cup.
+As of August 2018, it is known as the Connacht Gold Cup.
+In December 1986, 11 acres at Milebush were purchased and became the headquarters of the league, with the new ground named as Milebush Park.

-It is currently known as the Connacht Gold Cup.
-The league originally operated an autumn/winter schedule but a summer season was introduced in May 1994 and it kicked off the following July.
-The top division became known as the Super League from the 1999 season onwards.
-In 2022, current Claremorris AFC, and formally Swinford FC Striker, Joe Slevin became the first player in the league’s history to earn back to back relegations with different clubs.
+The league originally operated on an autumn/winter schedule but grounds and facilities were a major problem and games were vulnerable to postponements due to weather.
+To resolve this, a summer season was introduced in May 1994 and kicked off the following July.
+To further assist the development of the game in Mayo, the 1990s saw new entry requirements introduced for the top division.
+This included coaching badges for managers and higher standards for playing surfaces and dressing rooms.
+The top division was also renamed the Super League from the 1999 season onwards to reflect the changes.

+In 2017, Milebush Park, the headquarters of the Mayo Association Football League, was renamed 'Solar 21 Park' after a sponsorship deal was agreed with the company.
+A fifth division, the 'CMR Fire and Security League Three', was introduced in 2021 but was short lived and only lasted one season.

+Milebush Park was again renamed in 2024, this time to Umbro Park, when a new sponsorship deal was agreed.
+In July 2025, Kiltimagh Knock United withdrew from the top division mid-season.
+Their reserve side had left the third tier earlier the same year.